-What I can say about my friends that got hit with the crypto scams, they only put money in they could afford to lose.
-Now for one friend that was $60,000 in the BitConnect which he lost all of and another friend that was a few thousand dollars into a different crypto scam.
-They did put money and they could afford to lose.
+What I can say about my friends that got hit with crypto scams, they only put money in that they could afford to lose.
+Now for a friend that was $60,000 in BitConnect, which he lost all of and another friend that was a few thousand dollars into a different crypto scam.
+They did put money in and they could afford to lose.

-What I’ve noticed is even doing myself this year, I’ve been spending money and I just got to a point where I’ve spent so much money.
+What I’ve noticed is even doing myself this year, I’ve been spending money and I’ve just gotten to a point where I’ve spent so much money.
 I can’t afford to lose any more.
-Therefore. it’s time to stop spending the majority of the money I’ve been spending.
+Therefore, It’s time to stop spending the majority of the money I’ve been spending.

 For example, I’ve got a partner program.
 It’s several hundred dollars a month or $6,000 to join for life and have a bunch of one-on-one calls with me.
-This partner program offers tremendous values got one-on-one calls in a private Facebook group and at the same time it’s not for everybody.
+This partner program offers tremendous value, gets one-on-one calls in a private Facebook group and at the same time it’s not for everybody.

-- You don’t show up to the group calls and the workshops
+- Don’t show up for group calls or the workshops

-- You don’t post in the private Facebook group
+- Don’t post in the private Facebook group

 In that way, it’s not right for you and if you would look at and say well, if that failed for me, I don’t know what I’d do.
-That’s a good way to verify an offer at least for you personally that its not legit.
+That’s a good way to verify, at least for you personally, that it’s not legit.
 That’s one of the reasons I didn’t put in the BitConnect.
-Even though I could see it was an obvious scam, I could also see if I put into it.
+Even though I could see it was an obvious scam, I could also see if I put it into it.

 If you look far enough ahead in the future, everything is gone and therefore, if you can’t afford to lose or fail at something, you don’t want to get into it.

-Hit that subscribe button if you have not already somehow on YouTube.
+Hit the subscribe button if you have not already somehow on YouTube.
 Turn the notifications on so you can see when I’m live and/or if you’ve not already, you can hit that follow button on Facebook.
-Make sure if you actually want to see the posts, hit see first on your news feed and/or turn the notifications on.
+Make sure you want to see the posts, hit see first on your news feed and/or turn the notifications on.

 The best way we can get connected and get to know each other better, if you’d like really personalized advice, if you’d like me to really listen to you, go to jerrybanfield.com.
 I’ve got workshops.
 These are new.
-I’ve just started offering these and these are going really well.
+I just started offering these and they are doing really well.